vigetlabs/microcosm/docs/api/form.md

 ### intent

-A string value to broadcast out upon submission.
-This should coordinate with a method implemented on a Presenter.
+A string value to send to Presenters.
+If a Presenter is registered to that string via its `register()` method, it will execute the associated callback.

 ### serializer